 I don’t know about you, but whenever there’s a solar eclipse, I have always missed out on all of the action, simply because I didn’t know how to make a simple pinhole camera.
 Well, now I do know how to make one and I will be sharing that info with you.
 So let’s learn how to make a pinhole projector.
 These are a very primitive version of a home theater projector and that is an understatement.
+For an upgrade that’s still DIY, take a look at how to make a projector screen at home.

 Learn How To Make A Pinhole Projector